 #7.
 Find Personal Recommendations

 This is an age-old business practice, so ask your friends and colleagues for recommendations.
 These days, most of my big copy requests come from referrals.
-Some time ago, I was contacted by Donald Miller of StoryBrand for a copy project.
+Years ago, I was contacted by Donald Miller of StoryBrand for a copy project.
 He had never heard of me, but said he was referred to me by Michael Hyatt‘s CMO and my friend Ray Edwards.

 Because when I spoke to Don, he said “I spent the last few hours reading through your website and really felt like I got to know you.
 Then I filled out your form.”

-Doing this simple exercise will immediately set you apart from most of your peers, and allow you a greater opportunity to speak the language of your ideal customer.
+Doing this simple exercise will immediately set you apart from most of your peers and allow you a greater opportunity to speak the language of your ideal customer.